Exposure Triangle for Beginners

 The best way to master the exposure triangle is by experimenting.
 Here are some tips to get you started:

-Here, you set the shutter speed to control motion blur or freeze action, and the camera adjusts the aperture for exposure.
+2. Try Shutter Priority Mode (Tv or S): Here, you control shutter speed for freezing motion or creating motion blur, and the camera adjusts the aperture for the exposure.

 Beyond the Basics: Advanced Considerations